signatureai/signature-core-nodes/docs/nodes/platform_io.md

 | required | value    | `FLOAT`   | 0            |                |
 | required | metadata | `STRING`  | {}           | multiline=True |

-??? note "Pick the code in platform_io.py"
+??? note "Source code in platform_io.py"

     ```python
     class PlatformInputNumber:
+        """Processes numeric inputs with type conversion.

-        """Handles numeric input for the platform.
+        Handles numeric input processing with support for both integer and float values, including

-        This class processes numeric inputs, supporting both integers and floats.

-        Methods:
-            execute(**kwargs): Returns the input number, converting it to the specified subtype.
+        automatic type conversion based on the specified subtype.

+        Args:
+            title (str): Display title for the number input.
+Defaults to "Input Number".
+            subtype (str): Type of number - either "float" or "int".
+            required (bool): Whether the input is required.
+Defaults to True.
+            value (float): The input numeric value.
+Defaults to 0.
+            metadata (str): JSON string containing additional metadata.
+Defaults to "{}".

+        Returns:
+            tuple[Union[int, float]]: A tuple containing the processed numeric value.

         Raises:
-            ValueError: If input values are not of the expected types.
+            ValueError: If value is not numeric or subtype is invalid.

+        Notes:
+            - Automatically converts between float and int based on subtype
+            - Maintains numeric precision during conversion
         """

         @classmethod